 There is less than a week before I leave for Ireland for two years.
-Of course I’ll miss my family and friends, but there are some other random things I’m going to miss about my home and where I live right now.
+Of course I’ll miss my family and friends, but there are some other random things I’m going to miss about my home in Canada.

 The Edmonton International Fringe Festival